systemsguide/systemsguide.github.io/docs/fictive.md

 If an overly stoic kinda weirdo is in the front, that tiny laugh probably means SERIOUS approval.
 If someone talks quickly, they're probably not trying to rile you up, it's just how their brain is ticking inside!
 And if a sarcastic bitch is constantly poking fun at you - maybe they're trying to say that they like you?
 Who knows!?
 I don't!
 The point is, as systems and friends of systems, we often need to develop this kind of translation layer, where we understand specific things coming from one weird headmate to kinda mean something else.

 So, don't judge a headmate by their book!
 Or, don't judge a fictive by its cover?
 Close enough - bye!

+`<end rant>`